hussainbiedouh/symsync/readme.md

 # 📁 SymSync

-A Windows utility that creates and maintains symbolic links between directories, with real-time synchronization 🔄
+A Windows utility that creates and maintains symbolic links between multiple source directories and a target directory, with real-time synchronization and system tray support! 🔄

 ## ✨ Features

-- 🔗 Creates symbolic links from a source directory to a target directory
+- 🔗 Creates symbolic links from multiple source directories to a target directory
-- 👀 Monitors source directory for changes in real-time with recursive subdirectory watching
+- 👀 Monitors source directories for changes in real-time with recursive subdirectory watching
 - 🔄 Automatically updates links when files are created, modified, moved or deleted
+- 🎨 Clean and intuitive GUI interface with light blue theme
 - 🛡️ Runs with administrative privileges for proper link management
 - 📊 Shows detailed status updates for each operation
+- 🎯 Easily add and remove watched source directories
+- 🔄 Seamlessly change target directory with option to clean up old links

 ## 🚀 Getting Started

 1. Run the application as Administrator (required for creating symbolic links)
-2. Select your source directory using the Browse button 🔍
-3. Select your target directory using the Browse button 🔍
+2. Select your target directory using the Browse button 🔍
-4. Click "Create Links" to start the process
+3. Click "+ Add Source" to select source directories to watch
-5. The application will create links and continue monitoring for changes
+4. The application will create links and continue monitoring for changes
+5. Use the "-" button next to each source to stop watching and remove its links

 ## 💡 Use Cases

-- 🎮 Link game mods folders to multiple locations
+- 🎮 Link game mods folders from multiple locations
 - 📂 Create synchronized backup structures
 - 🔄 Maintain mirror directories without duplicating files
 - 📱 Share files between different applications